 The company: Rayyan’s mission is about accelerating scientific discovery.

-When products are free, you could be the product.
+When products are free, you are probably the product.
 This idiom holds true for almost all products.
 While it’s difficult to be certain, it’s hard to not wonder, when reading the Rayyan fine-print.